Dhananjay-JSR/estatery/README.md

 # Estary Store MockUp

-## The Search Box Updates Product Section Based on Selected Price Range
+## The Search Box Updates Product Section Based on Selected Price Range | Location and Popular / All type